nkimotou/nkimotou/README.md

 </div>

 I'm a strong advocate for open-source development and collaboration.
 In my free time I enjoy learning about historical programming languages (Assembly, LISP, Prolog, COBOL, etc) and working on interesting projects.
-I love to read, especially non-fiction math and science.

-My New Year's resolution is to work on more side projects as a hobby, so here I am.
-Please feel free to reach out if you'd like to work on stuff together or need code reviews! 🤠

 Some of my professional interests include:
 Supercomputing, Quantum Computing, Systems Engineering, Cloud Computing, Computational Research, Natural Language Processing, System Design, Engineering Leadership, Legacy Systems